-It’s been a rough few years, especially at Orlando’s theme parks.
-The magical offerings we love at Walt Disney World are coming back!
+Magic restored!
+So much of what we love at Walt Disney World is back!
 With character interactions returning to normal, lots of live entertainment returning, and new rides and shows, Walt Disney World’s magic is restored.
 Let’s review the new rides and shows that are coming and some that have recently opened.

 Guardians Of The Galaxy: Cosmic Rewind

 Epcot just keeps getting better.
 The NEW Guardians of the Galaxy: Cosmic Rewind ride is receiving lots of early hype.
 We talked with Kevin Doxey, Show Set Designer at Walt Disney Imagineering, during the ride’s media preview.
 “The overall experience, especially in the Phase Chamber [the preshow area before the ride], when I was working on it and thinking about it, the kids are going to think they’ve been teleported to space.”